History and Purpose

 The human costs of Human Trafficking and Modern Slavery and the challenge to restore full dignity and onward flourishing for those impacted by such exploitation inter-disciplinary tools to enable insights to flow across frequently siloed fields of academic enquiry – International Relations, Human Rights and Criminal law, Social Psychology, Archaeology, Engineering, Computer Science, Neurology, Business and Entrepreneurial Studies, Development Studies.

-sponsors a range of bespoke studies, looking at specific arenas of Human Trafficking and Modern Slavery activities, in order to understand its full impact on the lives affected, and the methods deployed by Traffickers in arbitraging the ‘opportunities’ for trafficking ‘investment’.
+Sponsors a range of bespoke studies, looking at specific arenas of Human Trafficking and Modern Slavery activities, in order to understand its full impact on the lives affected, and the methods deployed by Traffickers in arbitraging the ‘opportunities’ for trafficking ‘investment’.

 See Phase one and Phase two of the work which lay behind the emergence of CCARHT CIC and its current Board of Directors.